You Credit Score: How's Your FICO?

-Since we live in an automated society, it's not surprising that your ability to repay your mortgage loan comes down to a single number.
+Since we live in an computer-driven world, it's not surprising that your ability to repay your mortgage loan comes down to just one number.

-Credit reporting agencies use your payment history to create this score.
+Credit reporting agencies use your history of paying loans in order to create a FICO score.

-The three credit reporting agencies use slightly different formulas to build a credit score.
-Fair Isaac and Cooriginally developed this score. .
+The three reporting agencies use slightly different formulas to build a credit score.
+The original FICO model was developed by Fair Isaac and Company.

 Experian uses this model and calls its score FICO.
 Equifax's model, based on FICO, is called BEACON, while TransUnion, which also uses a slightly modified FICO, calls its score EMPIRICA.
-While each of the models considers a range of data available in your credit report, each agency uses the following to build a score:
+While the formulas vary, the differences aren't huge; all of the agencies use the following to calculate a credit score:

-- Your Credit Card Balances - How many accounts?
-How much do you owe on your accounts?
+- Your Credit Card Balances - How many credit card accounts do you have, and how much do you owe?

-- Requests for Credit - How many times have you had your credit checked for a loan?
+- Credit Inquiries - How many times have you had your credit checked for a loan?

-These factors are weighted slightly differently depending on the formula being used.
+Each of these factors is assigned a value and a weight.
 The results are added up and distilled into a single number.
-FICO scores range from 300 to 800.
-Higher is always better.
-Most people getting a mortgage loan these days have a score above 620.
+FICO scores can be as low as 300 and as high as 800.
+Higher is better.
+Most home buyers these days have a score above 620.

-To raise your score, you've got to get the reports that the agencies use to build it, and of course, you need the score itself.
-Fair Isaac, the company that invented the original FICO score, offers credit scores on myFICO.com.
-It's inexpensive, fast, and easy to get your credit score as well as credit reports from all three reporting agencies.
-Also available are information and online tools that help you analyze what actions might have the greatest impact on your FICO score.
+In order to raise your credit score, you've got to have the credit reports that the agencies use to build it, and of course, you need the score itself.
+Fair Isaac, the corporation that invented the original FICO score, offers scores on myFICO.com.
+It's inexpensive to quickly get your FICO score from all three reporting agencies, along with your credit report.
+Also available are helpful information and online tools that help you improve your credit score.

-You can get a free credit report every year from all three credit reporting agencies at AnnualCreditReport.com.
-These reports do not include a free score, but it's very inexpensive to get one at the same time.
+You can get a free credit report once per year from all three credit reporting agencies at AnnualCreditReport.com.
+These reports do not include a free credit score, but it's very inexpensive to get one at the same time.

-Now that you have all the facts, you'll be a more informed consumer and you'll be better positioned to get the right mortgage for you.
+Armed with this info, you will be a more informed consumer and you'll be better positioned to obtain the right mortgage for you.